Second Boer War: Boer organization and skills

-War was declared on 11 October 1899 with a Boer offensive into the British-held Natal and Cape Colony areas.
-The Boers had about 33,000 soldiers, and decisively outnumbered the British, who could move only 13,000 troops to the front line.
-The Boers had no problems with mobilisation, since the fiercely independent Boers had no regular army units, apart from the Staatsartillerie (Dutch for 'State Artillery') of both republics.
+War was declared on 11 October with a Boer offensive into the British-held Natal and Cape Colony areas.
+The Boers had about 33,000 soldiers, and outnumbered the British, who could move only 13,000 troops to the front line.
+The Boers had no problems with mobilisation, since the independent Boers had no regular army units, apart from the Staatsartillerie (Dutch for 'State Artillery').
 As with the First Boer War, since most of the Boers were members of civilian militias, none had adopted uniforms or insignia.
 Only the members of the Staatsartillerie wore light green uniforms.

-When danger loomed, all the burgers (citizens) in a district would form a military unit called a commando and would elect officers.
-A full-time official called a Veldkornet maintained muster rolls, but had no disciplinary powers.
-Each man brought his own weapon, usually a hunting rifle, and his own horse.
+When danger loomed, all the burgers (citizens) in a district would form a military unit called a commando and elect officers.
+A full-time official called a Veldkornet maintained muster rolls but had no disciplinary powers.
+Each man brought his own weapon, usually a hunting rifle, and horse.
 Those who could not afford a gun were given one by the authorities.
-The Presidents of the Transvaal and Orange Free State simply signed decrees to concentrate within a week, and the Commandos could muster between 30,000 and 40,000 men.
-The average Boer nevertheless was not thirsty for war.
-Many did not look forward to fighting against fellow Christians and, by and large, fellow Christian Protestants.
-Many may have had an overly optimistic sense of what the war would involve, imagining that victory could be achieved as fast and easily as it had been in the First Anglo-Boer War.
-Many, including many generals, also had a sense that their cause was holy and just, and blessed by God.
+The presidents of the Transvaal and Orange Free State simply signed decrees to concentrate within a week, and the commandos could muster between 30,000-40,000 men.
+Many did not look forward to fighting against fellow Christians and, by and large, fellow Protestants.
+Many had an overly optimistic sense of what the war would involve, imagining victory could be achieved as fast and easily as in the First Anglo-Boer War.
+Many, including many generals, had a sense their cause was holy and just, and blessed by God.